PowerShell/SecretStore/README.md

 This cmdlet unlocks the SecretStore with the provided password.
 The password can be passed in as a `SecureString` type or in plain text.

-#### Update-SecretStorePassword
+#### Set-SecretStorePassword

-This cmdlet updates the SecretStore password.
+This cmdlet changes the SecretStore password.
 It takes no parameters and can only be used interactively, as it prompts the user for old and new passwords.

 #### Reset-SecretStore